matteobrus/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
 Matteo Bruschi was born in Verona (Italy) in 1995.
-He is currently a post-graduate fellow involved in the FET-Open project [COPAC](http://www.copac-fet.eu/), under the supervision of prof. [Barbara Fresch](http://wwwdisc.chimica.unipd.it/theochem/pubblica/index.php/barbara-fresch/).
-He earned both his B.Sc.
-(2017) and his M.Sc.
-(2020) in Chemistry at [Università degli Studi di Padova](https://www.unipd.it/).
+He is currently doing a Ph.D. in Molecular Sciences in the Theoretical Chemistry Group (Università degli Studi di Padova), under the supervision of prof. [Barbara Fresch](http://wwwdisc.chimica.unipd.it/theochem/pubblica/index.php/barbara-fresch/).
 His research topic concerns the emergence of localization and decoherence phenomena in the dynamics of disordered excitonic systems.